 - Credits must have been earned from ATS/CHEA–accredited institutions or those recognized by an approved foreign accrediting body.

-- Student must have earned a grade of “B” or higher in transfer courses.
+- Participants must have earned a grade of “B” or higher in transfer courses.

 - Transfer credits must be relevant to the DMin degree.